R-Gerard/hey-rb/README.md

 ## Adding/revising reason of event

 ```
-hey reason <event_id> [optional reason string]
+hey reason [-event_id] [optional reason string]
 ```

-Overwrites the original reason (if any); clears the existing reason if no reason is provided.
+Overwrites the original reason (if any); clears the existing reason if no reason is provided and an event_id is specified.

+If the first argument is `-#` then the corresponding event will be updated, otherwise the most recent event will be updated.

 ## Mark an event as done